rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 * Raspberry PI 2 or 3
 * can have either **arm64v8** or **arm32v7** CPU architecture
-* must have ROS kinetic installed on it
+* must have ROS Kinetic installed on it
 * must have rapyuta.io tutorials installed on it

 {{% notice info %}}